Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.1/getting-started/webpack.md

 {{< /callout >}}

 {{< callout warning >}}
-**To get a working Boosted demo based on the Bootstrap ones**, you need to replace all `bootstrap` occurrences with `boosted` in `src/scss/style.scss`, `src/js/main.js` and in `package.json`.
+**To get a working OUDS Web demo based on the Bootstrap ones**, you need to replace all `bootstrap` occurrences with `boosted` in `src/scss/style.scss`, `src/js/main.js` and in `package.json`.

 You may need to tweak a bit `src/scss/style.scss`.
-Please refer to the font sub-section of [how to import Boosted](#import-boosted) for more details.
+Please refer to the font sub-section of [how to import OUDS Web](#import-boosted) for more details.
 {{< /callout >}}

 ## Setup

-We're building a Webpack project with Boosted from scratch, so there are some prerequisites and upfront steps before we can really get started.
+We're building a Webpack project with OUDS Web from scratch, so there are some prerequisites and upfront steps before we can really get started.
 This guide requires you to have Node.js installed and some familiarity with the terminal.

 1. **Create a project folder and set up npm.** We'll create the `my-project` folder and initialize npm with the `-y` argument to avoid it asking us all the interactive questions.